ahnguyen17/CompassAI/memory-bank/systemPatterns.md

 - Frontend components make API calls to the backend to perform various operations.
 - `CustomProvider` has a one-to-many relationship with `CustomModel`.
 - `CustomModel` references a `CustomProvider`.
 - The `chatMessages` controller checks if a requested model ID is a `CustomModel` ObjectId.
 If so, it uses the linked `baseModelIdentifier` and `systemPrompt` for the API call.
-It also checks if the `baseModelIdentifier` supports vision and formats the API call accordingly if an image is present.
+It also checks if the `baseModelIdentifier` supports vision (using data from `providers.js`) and formats the API call accordingly if an image is present.
 - `ChatPage.tsx` on the frontend handles file selection, image pasting, preview generation, and sending file data along with messages.
 It also renders uploaded images and file links.
 - `ModelSelectorDropdown.tsx` displays models and indicates vision support based on data from the `providers` controller.